Session 7

 This problem is a variation of another LeetCode problem, using weather data from the Iowa Environmental Mesonet, a wonderful resource at Iowa State.

+in 2024.
 Each day's record is of the form:

 ( city ; string (code) date ; string high-temp ; number (Fahrenheit) low-temp ; number (Fahrenheit) precipitation ; number (inches) average-wind-speed ; number (knots) snow ; number (inches) )